mendix/docs/content/refguide/call-web-service-action.md

 Using this option, a single [Export Mapping](export-mappings) can be used to generate the XML for the request part.
 You can choose the export mapping to use for the request part and, if applicable, the object or list that you want to use as parameter for the mapping.

-### 4.2 Simple expressions for each request parameter
+### 4.2 Simple Expressions for Each Request Parameter

 This option for request parts can be used when all children of the XML element of the request part occur at most once and are primitive values.
 If that is not the case, this option is disabled and cannot be used.